 - Spicy Chorizo and Tomatillo Chili with Sweet Potato and Pumpkin Seeds

 Want to try SunBasket?
-Click here to save $20 off each of your first four orders.
+Click here to try it out!

 Week 7: Green Chef